NitinReddyKamsani/CRM/README2.md

 i) standard feilds ii) Custom fields

-> Standard fields : Standard fields are the fields which cannot be deleted -> In standard object we can create both standard fields and custom fields.
+> Standard fields : Standard fields are the fields which cannot be deleted -> In standard object we can create custom fields.
+Note : we cant create standard objects and standard fields as they are inbuilt in salesforce.

 > Custom fields : These fields can be deleted.